Keeping Your Soil Healthy All Year Round

 Organic Soil Solutions offers a one-year organic lawn care program that improves your soil and strengthens your lawn in preparation for seeding in the fall.
 Our program includes each of these services:

-Our season starts April 1st when, barring snow, we apply an early spring fertilizer.
-This soy based fertilizer stimulates soil biology and gets the grass off to fast start, out competing annual weeds.
-On April 15th, we usually start over seeding of bare spots and winter damage.
+Our season starts April 1st, when barring snow, we apply an early spring fertilizer.
+This soy-based fertilizer stimulates soil biology and gets the grass off to a fast start, out-competing annual weeds.
+On April 15th, we usually start overseeding of bare spots and winter damage.
 The seed is mixed with a blend of 60% soil and 40% compost that helps the grass germinate quickly and grow strong roots.
 In June, we apply a late spring fertilizer that breaks down slowly over the summer and helps the lawn survive summer stress.
-During the summer we apply compost tea and limestone, according to soil test results.
+During the summer, we apply compost tea and limestone, according to soil test results.

 Late August and throughout September is when we do our most dramatic work, slice seeding and core aerating.
 Hopefully, the soil is in decent shape and the seed will flourish.
 The slice seeder is a machine that cuts a furrow in the soil and drops in the seed.
 It provides excellent soil to seed contact and de-thatches as well.
 Each truck has a core aerator for soils that are compacted.
 We add fertilizer to promote the fall growth spurt at the same time.

-After October 1st, humates and kelp are applied as soil conditioner and to provide any micro nutrients that are missing.
-Details are available in the ‘Products and Services’ section
+After October 1st, humates and kelp are applied as soil conditioners and to provide any micronutrients that are missing.
+Details are available in the ‘Products and Services’ section.

 We Are Slowly Killing Our Soil

 Years and years of these practices have taken a toll.
-Much soil is in rough shape – depleted of organic nutrients, depleted of organic nutrients and microbiology, deptrived of oxygen and contaminated with chemicals which seep into the water table and threaten our irreplaceable water supply.
+Much soil is in rough shape—depleted of organic nutrients, depleted of organic nutrients and microbiology, deprived of oxygen, and contaminated with chemicals which seep into the water table and threaten our irreplaceable water supply.